bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 But it'll probably be reasonably big for anything reasonable people are doing on the network.
 We can probably not optimally sort all the clusters because big clusters, a linearization is basically a power set that grows exponentially.
 The computational effort for sorting, it grows exponentially in the size of the cluster.
-So probably to fifteen or maybe, yeah, about fifteen, we can ultimately sort maybe twenty transactions.
+So probably to about fifteen, we can ultimately sort maybe twenty transactions.
 And above that, we'll use something simpler, like ancestor set sort on a cluster in order.
 We sort of run this mini mining algorithm on a cluster with ancestor sort, the same strategy that we have.
 And then we get a decent linearization that's at least as good as we would have been doing before.